There comes a time in most cars’ lives when their owner decides it is time to move on.

 List Your Car For More Than What You Think You Can Get

 However, if you get a ton of responses for your ad, you might not need to lower the price at all.
-You can always lower your price on future postings, but you can’t very easily raise the price if you have a ton of interest because people would laugh at you.
+You can always lower your price on future postings, but you can’t very easily raise the price if you have a ton of interest.

 Earning Extra Money On Your Car Sale Is Easy